 Patients with hyperaldosteronism should receive mineralocorticoid receptor antagonists in preparation for adrenalectomy and also get repleted with potassium.
 Postoperatively, improvement of blood pressure may take a few weeks to months.

-Adrenal adenomas are usually incidental discoveries, and they may cause significant anxiety among patients and physicians.
-It is vital to refer these patients to endocrinologists for definitive diagnosis and follow up.
-A multidisciplinary approach including primary care providers (nurse practitioners, physician assistants, and family doctors), endocrinologists, radiologists, and endocrine surgeons, along with nurses and pharmacists depending on the course of treatment, can provide the best outcomes.
-[Level V] Even in the case of hormonally inactive adrenal adenoma, long term follow up with imaging and hormonal assessment is recommended as these adenomas may grow in size or become active hormonally at a later time.
-(Level III)
+Adrenal adenomas are usually incidental discoveries, and they may cause significant anxiety among patients and providers.
+It is vital to establish a definitive diagnosis and follow up.
+An interprofessional approach including primary care providers (nurse practitioners, physician assistants, and family doctors), endocrinologists, radiologists, and endocrine surgeons, along with nurses and pharmacists depending on the course of treatment, can provide the best outcomes.
+Pharmacists evaluate medications, check for drug-drug interactions, and provide patient education.
+Specialty train nurses in urology and nephrology monitor patients and inform the interprofessional team of changes in the condition of patients.
+[Level 5] Even in the case of hormonally inactive adrenal adenoma, long term follow up with imaging and hormonal assessment is recommended as these adenomas may grow in size or become active hormonally at a later time.
+[Level 3]